-- 5. The Regional framework prioritizes core system-level strategic actions to meet its target of leaving no one behind and ensuring universal access to immunization.
+5. The Regional framework prioritizes core system-level strategic actions to meet its target of leaving no one behind and ensuring universal access to immunization.
 These interventions include strengthening health systems, building optimal political and community leadership, optimizing service delivery to target zero-dose and under-immunized children, and enhancing data systems for decision-making.
-Furthermore, the key actions proposed include building resilient immunization systems and strengthening capacity for vaccine logistics, regulation, safety monitoring and local manufacturing. - 6.
-The Regional Committee is invited to examine and adopt the priority interventions and actions proposed.
+Furthermore, the key actions proposed include building resilient immunization systems and strengthening capacity for vaccine logistics, regulation, safety monitoring and local manufacturing.

+6. The Regional Committee examined and adopted the priority interventions and actions proposed.